rarioj/seedconceal/README.md

 ## Libraries

-- [bitwasp/bitcoin](https://github.com/Bit-Wasp/bitcoin-php): Bitcoin library for PHP.
+- [protonlabs/bitcoin](https://github.com/ProtonMail/bitcoin-php): Bitcoin library for PHP 8.0+.
 - [html2canvas](https://html2canvas.hertzen.com/): Capture a container in a document as an image for the web version.
+- [minicss](https://minicss.us/): Mini CSS framework for the web version.
 - [milon/barcode](https://github.com/milon/barcode): Generate QR code for the web version.

 ###### Check out my [Starname](https://app.starname.me/profile/*rarioj) profile and buy me a ☕ or 🍺.